abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 > ProductService.PublicWeb module is designed this way.
 Examine ProductService.PublicWeb project for sample implementation.

-This way it is possible to separate the frontend and backend teams and develop each of them in their respected solutions.
+This way it is possible to separate the frontend and backend teams and develop each of them in their respective solutions.

 ## Next